-Some elements of the inquisitorial system were introduced in the ICC's Rules of Procedure and Evidence in order to balance some of the major disadvantages of the adversarial model, the principal features of which were adopted by the ICC.
-For instance, the Prosecutor must investigate both incriminating and exonerating evidence equally in order to "establish the truth" as he is required to do under Article 54(1)(a) of the Statute.
+Some elements of the inquisitorial system were introduced in the ICC's rules of procedure and evidence in order to balance some of the major disadvantages of the adversarial model, the principal features of which were adopted by the ICC.
+For Prosecutor must instance the investigate both incriminating and exonerating evidence equally in order to "establish the truth" as he is required to do under Article 54(1)(a) of the Statute.
 One particular feature of the ICC is that victims have the right to participate in proceedings and request reparations.
 They may also present their views and concerns at all stages of the proceedings.